colinsurprenant/redstorm/README.md

 Up until the upcoming JRuby 1.7, JRuby runs in 1.8 Ruby compatibility mode by default.
 Unless you have a specific need to run topologies in 1.8 mode, you should use 1.9 mode, which will become the default in JRuby.

-There are two way to have JRuby 1.6.x run in 1.9 mode by default:
+There are two ways to have JRuby 1.6.x run in 1.9 mode by default:
 - by setting the JRUBY_OPTS env variable

   ``` sh